 The easel had "Biological Nanoweapons" written across the top with a series of shapes and words underneath.
 No one shed any tears over the death of PowerPoint.
 Least of all me.
 Less PowerPoint meant less time wasted matching font sizes and fixing the numbering in the master slides.
 It also meant fewer computers, less electricity, fewer ethernet cables.
 All of that meant a nimbler force and a smaller EMR signature.
 It reminded me of Corporal Upham in the movie Saving Private Ryan.
 No need for a typewriter when a pencil and notepad can do the job.
-We had half the generators now than when I was a lieutenant.
-I did miss the omnipresent air conditioning though.
+We had half the generators now CBRN threats.
+A threat report from the Division G-2 assesses that there is a moderate likelihood of use by the Chinese given the scale of the upcoming conflict.
+Pending your questions, sir.
+That concludes my threat update," Capt.
+Blakely finished, looking over to the staff seated on a bench.